DCP-Bench-Open: Evaluating LLMs for Constraint Modelling of Discrete Combinatorial Problems: Conclusion

 \section{Conclusion}

-In this work, we introduced a diverse dataset of combinatorial problems and systematically evaluated various state-of-the-art LLMs on transforming textual problem descriptions into executable constraint models.
+In this work, we collected a diverse dataset of discrete combinatorial problems and systematically evaluated various state-of-the-art LLMs on transforming textual problem descriptions into executable constraint models.
 We explored the use of different modelling frameworks, with varying abstraction and interface types.
 We also explored the use of prompt-based and inference-time compute methods for enhancing the performance of LLMs in constraint modelling.

-Our evaluation indicated an advantage of Python-based frameworks (OR-Tools, CPMpy) compared to the domain-specific MiniZinc language, with further improvements when appending detailed guidelines and documentation in system prompts.
-Reasoning models were shown to be a good fit for this task.
-Inference-time methods were shown to provide an improvement in general, with repeated sampling and self-verification showing up to a 10\% increase in accuracy.
-Notably, retrieval-augmented in-context learning was not effective when combined with increased documentation in the prompts.
-The strongest performance was obtained from combining repeated sampling and self-verification, achieving 70\% accuracy, suggesting that LLMs can indeed assist in the modelling process, but human expert validation is still required, especially for critical tasks.
+Our evaluation indicated an advantage of Python-based frameworks (CPMpy, OR-Tools) compared to the domain-specific MiniZinc language, with further improvements when appending detailed guidelines and documentation in system prompts.
+Inference-time methods were shown to provide a significant improvement in general, with repeated sampling and self-verification showing up to a 35\% increase in accuracy (MiniZinc).
+Notably, retrieval-augmented in-context learning was not consistently effective when combined with increased documentation in the prompts, and considering also its requirement for constructing example databases and selection strategies, suggests practical challenges for it in this domain.
+The strongest performance came from combining repeated sampling and self-verification with the documentation prompt, achieving up to 90\% accuracy on CPMpy modelling, suggesting that LLMs can indeed assist in the modelling process.
+Our multi-instance evaluation does show that LLMs can over-encode the example instance given in the prompt, leading to incorrect results on other instances of the same problem type.
+Further work on multi-instance aware prompting, for example, multi-instance inference time computation could remedy this.